Small fuel spill cleanup underway at Venice marina

 “A gallon of diesel can spread over an acre, so we want to move quickly,” said Craig Marcum, owner of Sea Tow Venice.
 “Luckily the wind is cooperating, otherwise that could have spread into the bay.”

-Winds from the northwest pushed the spill into a corner of the marina, containing the spill and making it easier to clean up.
+Winds from the northeast pushed the spill into a corner of the marina, containing the spill and making it easier to clean up.

 Venice Police were on scene as a precaution.